Esther Applin: Career and achievements

 After her stint working for Rio Bravo Oil from 1920 to 1927, Applin worked as a consultant to various other oil companies until 1944.
 In 1944, Applin and her family moved to Tallahassee, Florida where she worked alongside her husband at the United States Geological Survey, with the task of linking the oil fields of East Texas, across the southeaster United States, and into Florida, using micropaleontology and other methods.
 Mesozoic formations were highly focused and stressed upon.

+Applin photographed these micro-fossils after her 1955 survey in the Gulf Coast.

 During a 1955 survey in the South-East Gulf Coast region of the United States, Applin discovered 4 previously undiscovered species of Foraminifera that helped in piecing together prehistoric environmental conditions in Alabama, Georgia, and Florida In 1960, Applin received a plaque from the Gulf Association of Geological Studies in recognition of her accomplishments and contributions to the field.

 Following the "oil boom" decline, Applin and her family moved to Jackson, Mississippi.
 From there, she wrote papers on stratigraphy, structure of southeastern states, and foraminifera.
 In 1962, she retired from the Geological Survey.
 Following retirement, she continued to do research and publish works.

 By 1975, Edgar Wesley Owen wrote Trek of the Oil Finders, minimizing the role that Esther and her fellow female paleontologists played in the discovery.
 Instead, the author praised men who do not acknowledge foraminifera's efficiency and accuracy in biostratigraphy.